ATTPC/electron_correction/README.md

 ```

 The above example is from the `e20009.json` example configuration shipped with the repository.
 The output directory will be created if it does not already exist.

+## What does it do?

+electron_correction is essentially a two step calculation.
+The first step is generating a gas file, which contains data about the gas and it's properties within a set of electromagnetic fields.
+This is generated using the MeduimMagboltz routines of Garfield++.
+The gas calculations are slow, and so the results of the gas calculation are saved to a file so they can be reused.

+The second step is the actual calculation of the correction to the drifting electrons.
+This is done by using the gas data of the previous step combined with the geometry and field settings of the AT-TPC for a specific experiment.
+The output of this program is saved to a file, and is compatible with the Spyral analysis framework.

+It is recommended to, in general, first generate the gas file using the `--gen-gas` flag and then generate the correction using the `--gen-corr` flag.
+Then the gas file can be reused and you can avoid waiting for the gas calculation every time the correction is run for a given gas description.